Cal800/First-Website---HTML-CSS-JS/README.md

 * **Smooth Navigation:** Easy-to-use layout that lets visitors browse my portfolio and contact info seamlessly.
 * **Clean Codebase:** Written with clean, readable code—perfect for learning, tweaking, or expanding in the future.
 * **Professional Theme & Design** Responsive side menu and buttons along with a sliding "contact" me drawer button.
 * **Contact me form** simulated form submission for enquiries, interactive and visually appealing.

+**⚠️ Note:** Ensure to download the **folder** not the individual files.
+They only exist on the front page for presentational purposes.
+Without the required assets the page will not load or operate properly.